dotnet/docs-aspire/docs/testing/writing-your-first-test.md

 ---
-title: Testing .NET Aspire solutions
+title: Writing your first .NET Aspire test
 description: Learn how to test your .NET Aspire solutions using the xUnit, NUnit, and MSTest testing frameworks. ms.date: 09/09/2024
 zone_pivot_groups: unit-testing-framework
 ---

-# Testing .NET Aspire solutions
+# Tutorial: Writing your first .NET Aspire test

 In this article, you learn how to create a test project, write tests, and run them for your .NET Aspire solutions.
-The tests in this article aren't unit tests, but rather functional or integration tests. .NET Aspire includes several variations of [testing project templates](setup-tooling.md#net-aspire-project-templates) that you can use to test your .NET Aspire resource dependencies—and their communications.
+The tests in this article aren't unit tests, but rather functional or integration tests. .NET Aspire includes several variations of [testing project templates](../fundamentals/setup-tooling.md#net-aspire-project-templates) that you can use to test your .NET Aspire resource dependencies—and their communications.
 The testing project templates are available for MSTest, NUnit, and xUnit testing frameworks and include a sample test that you can use as a starting point for your tests.

 The .NET Aspire test project templates rely on the [Aspire.Hosting.Testing](https://www.nuget.org/packages/Aspire.Hosting.Testing) NuGet package.
 This package exposes the `DistributedApplicationTestingBuilder` class, which is used to create a test host for your distributed application.
-The distributed application testing builder relies on the `DistributedApplication` class to create and start the [app host](app-host-overview.md).
+The distributed application testing builder relies on the `DistributedApplication` class to create and start the [app host](../fundamentals/app-host-overview.md).

 ## Create a test project

 The easiest way to create a .NET Aspire test project is to use the testing project template.
-If you're starting a new .NET Aspire project and want to include test projects, the [Visual Studio tooling supports that option](setup-tooling.md#create-test-project).
+If you're starting a new .NET Aspire project and want to include test projects, the [Visual Studio tooling supports that option](../fundamentals/setup-tooling.md#create-test-project).
 If you're adding a test project to an existing .NET Aspire project, you can use the `dotnet new` command to create a test project:

 :::zone pivot="xunit"